Home Partner

 The Music

 Usually such a tour de force of technology has growing pains and hiccups.
 It brings me joy to say that the system worked flawlessly during the, albeit brief, review period of three weeks.
 Instead of giving a blow by blow of soundstage, frequency response and harmonic structure, suffice to say that the system was perfect.
-If i wanted tube warmth, a simple turn of the control dial provided the 'tube warmth' effect, which had a listing of PX25, WE300B, 45, 50, GE VT4C, Gold Lion KT88, Mullard El34, UX280, 216A, etc. Sub categories of those included manual (adjustable) bias, type of rectification (solid-state or tube and which type of tube), etc. i did play around with the system to hear what a manually biased circa 1950 WE300B would sound like using a Mullard CV1377 for rectification.
+If I wanted tube warmth, a simple turn of the control dial provided the 'tube warmth' effect, which had a listing of PX25, WE300B, 45, 50, GE VT4C, Gold Lion KT88, Mullard EL34, UX280, 216A, etc. Sub categories of those included manual (adjustable) bias, type of rectification (solid-state or tube and which type of tube), etc. i did play around with the system to hear what a manually biased circa 1950 WE300B would sound like using a Mullard CV1377 for rectification.
 Nice!

 i am hesitant to say the system has a sound at all, as a few turns of the dial and choices bring about sometime subtle, sometimes drastic changes.
 Ease of tuning can be made by varying the bias or tube variant.
-Oh, before i forget the system also has the sound of, say, various generations of tubes where applicable (i.e. WE300B from the 1950's, 1960's, and the newly manufactured version).
+Oh, before I forget the system also has the sound of, say, various generations of tubes where applicable (i.e. WE300B from the 1950s, 1960s, and the newly manufactured version).

 Conclusion

 Am hard pressed to attempt to describe the 'sound' of this system.
-It is hard to find fault when you have such an extremely high-resolution, easy to use, comfortable system.
+It is nearly impossible to find fault when you have such an extremely high-resolution, easy to use, comfortable system.
 As for driving, everything was light and fluid, as the electric engine is tuned for high torque as the car can travel 200 miles on a single charge.
-My only regret is that, sadly, i not afford such a system.
-With a price tag of $1.35 million it can only be one of those audiophiles dreams.
-The good news is that this statement piece's technology is planned to trickle own to lower cost vehicles beginning in 2010 or thereabouts.
+My only regret is that, sadly, i can not afford such a system.
+With a price tag of $20.465 million it can only be one of those audiophiles dreams.
+The good news is that this statement piece's technology is planned to trickle own to lower cost vehicles beginning in 2025 or thereabouts.
 Perhaps then audiophiles will begin to realize that high-end audio in their automobiles is not only obtainable, but may perhaps perform at a higher level than their home system!
 In the end what really matters is that we all....

 Enjoy the Music,